TajikistanOfficial Name: Republic of Tajikistan

 It is illegal to take pictures of certain buildings.
 Ask before taking photographs of anything of possible military or security interest.

 Always carry a copy of your U.S. passport, Tajik visa, and visa registration, since local police frequently conduct document inspections.
-Check visa and registration validity dates and renew them before they expire.
+Check your visa and registration validity dates regularly and renew them before they expire.

 International banking services are limited.
 Some ATM machines are available and dispense local currency.
 Tajikistan's national currency is the Somoni, which is convertible.

-Earthquakes: Tajikistan is an earthquake-prone country.
-For on natural disaster preparedness, see U.S. Federal Emergency Management Agency (FEMA).
+Tajikistan is an earthquake-prone country.
+For information on natural disaster preparedness, see U.S. Federal Emergency Management Agency (FEMA).

-LGBT Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events, although Tajik society is generally hostile to LGBT interests.
+There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events, although Tajik society is generally hostile to LGBTI interests.
 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Medical care is limited and significantly below U.S. standards, with severe shortages of basic medical supplies, including disposable needles, anesthetics, prescription drugs, and antibiotics.